fsvreddit/modmail-userinfo/README.md

 ### v1.8.0

+* Add option to include recent mod log entries in output
 * Prevent duplicate messages from sending due to a rare issue on the Dev Platform
 * Add !usersummary command